nschonni/healthvault-docs/healthvault/concepts/authorization/authorization-changes.md

 ## Multi-Record Applications (MRA)

-HealthVault handles <a href="multi-record-applications.md" id="PageContent_14080_2">multi-record applications</a> slightly differently.
+HealthVault handles [multi-record applications](/healthvault/concepts/authorization/multi-record-applications.md) slightly differently.
 HealthVault returns an authentication token if the user has fully authorized any record for the application.
 You should inspect the record’s authorization status, as described below, before accessing the record.

 ## Offline applications and applications with optional rules